 - provide your employees with enough breaks to keep them focused and motivated,

-- track employee attendance to monitor the total hours worked and the overtime.
+- choose a tool for recording employee attendance to monitor the total hours worked and the overtime.

 How to set a compressed work week in All Hours?